jawadiftikhar-dev/Aurora-Theme/README.md

-Here is the complete README.md content formatted inside a single copy-pasteable Markdown block for direct use on GitHub:

 # [Aurora & Co.](https://aurora-co.jawadiftikhar.com/) — Strategy, Brand, and Performance Theme

 A modern, responsive, and performance-oriented single-page agency portfolio theme.
 Built upon a framework-free frontend stack consisting of semantic HTML5, Tailwind CSS, and optimized vanilla JavaScript, this theme leverages advanced browser-native APIs and modular CSS architectures to deliver interactive UX components without importing heavy runtime frameworks.